Hydreon/Steadfast2/README.md

 # DEPRECATED

+**Steadfast2 is no longer supported as of Minecraft: Bedrock Edition 1.19.70 and will receive no further updates.**

-Lifeboat Survival Games is migrating to [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).
+Lifeboat Survival Games has now migrated to [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).

-Once this migration is completed, Steadfast2 will **no longer be updated**.
-This is expected to happen in the near future.

 # Steadfast2 Minecraft PE Server Software